flipperdevices/flipperzero-firmware/README.md

 - Added [Tanks (By Alexgr13)](https://github.com/alexgr13/flipperzero-firmware/tree/fork/dev/applications/tanks-game) Updated by RogueMaster To Work
 - Added Flashing the firmware using the blackmagic board with make blackmagic_load [From WeTox](https://github.com/wetox-team/flipperzero-firmware)
 - Removing T5577 passwords via the cli command rfid clear_pass_t5577 using a dictionary attack [From WeTox](https://github.com/wetox-team/flipperzero-firmware)
+- Removed some unneeded assets thanks to ESurge

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.